Jesstella/FluxCT/README.md

 <li> A .csv file containing the output data from FluxCT. </li>
 </ul>

-Any problems, concerns or suggestions should be sent to: jessica.s.stasik@vanderbilt.edu for the most timely review and reply.
+Any problems, concerns or suggestions should be sent to: Zilin.Dong@vanderbilt.edu and jessica.s.stasik@vanderbilt.edu for the most timely review and reply.

 Update:
 >1.
 TESS datasets are enormously big, around 60MB (Way larger than 1~2 Mb, the size of Kepler dataset)